 According to the LifeVantage website, a one month supply (30 capsules) costs $59.99 retail.
 If you order it through a LifeVantage distributor, it costs $49.99 – and that is on a monthly basis.
 In other words, auto shipments.

 If you want to purchase one month only to test drive it first, speak to your LifeVantgage independent distributor.
-I'm sure they will work with you.
+I'm think they might work with you.

 So how much is that in 1 year?
 If we round the price to $50, over the course of 12 months, Protandim would cost about $600.
 Shipping and tax may be extra.
 If you only want to order 1 bottle to try yourself, you can get it on Amazon too.